itmaybejj/editoria11y-wp/readme.txt

 Editoria11y's default settings will work great for most sites.

-Your first task after installation should be clicking through each of the main pages of your site.
+Your first task after installation should be clicking through a representative sampling of the main pages of your site.
 This will start to populate your dashboard report, and give you a chance to look for issues to fix or dismiss.

 If you notice anything amiss, experiment with these settings: